paulmfischer/paulmfischer.github.io/about-me.md

   - Associates Degree in Computer Science

-## Personal life {.text-xl .my-4}
+## Personal life {.lg:text-xl .my-4}

 + I currently live near [Waupaca, WI.](https://en.wikipedia.org/wiki/Waupaca,_Wisconsin){.dark:text-sky-300}
-+ I dabble in all kinds of hobbies, just to list a few in non particular order:
++ I dabble in all kinds of hobbies, just to list a few in no particular order:
   - Video games
   - Reading
   - Watching Movies/TV shows
   - Growing vegetables in the summer
   - Home Automation
   - Hiking
-  - Computers and technology in general
+  - Tinkering with computers and technology in general (like running a NAS to run [photo gallery](https://www.photoprism.app/) or [Plex](https://www.plex.tv/))
-  - A few others as well as just learning in general